-In Fig.~\ref{fig:vc_Wi}, we present the comparison between numerically extracted histograms of the critical $\mathcal{M}_c$ and our analytical predictions for different values of the disorder strength $W$.
-The model not only reproduces the typical critical $\mathcal{M}_c$ and its fluctuations but also the full probability distribution with a remarkable agreement.
-In order to quantify the typical value of the critical $\mathcal{M}_c$, we have computed its median $\overline{\mathcal{M}}_c$, defined as $\Phi_N(\overline{\mathcal M}_c)=1/2$, as a function of the disorder strength $W$ and the results are shown in Fig.~\ref{fig:vc_median}.
-One can see that it is substantially below the critical velocity predicted by a single impurity but very well captured by the effective disorder computed from extreme value arguments.
-In addition, we have also checked the scaling with the system size $N$ (see SM) and $g$ (data not shown) which give the same level of agreement.
-Altogether, these results demonstrate that the superfluid to turbulent transition in the disordered case can be understood and accurately described by a coarse graining procedure.
-In other words, the single-site impurity case can be taken as an effective description for the case with uniformly distributed disorder at a renormalised strength.
+Fig.\ref{fig:vc_Wi} shows the comparison between numerically-extracted histograms of the critical $\mathcal{M}_c$ and our analytical predictions for different values of the disorder strength $W$.
+Our statistical model remarkably reproduces not only the typical critical $\mathcal{M}_c$ and its fluctuations but also the full probability distribution.
+In order to quantify the typical value of the critical $\mathcal{M}_c$, we have computed its median $\overline{\mathcal{M}_c}$, defined as $\Phi_N(\overline{\mathcal M_c})=1/2$, as a function of the disorder strength $W$ and the results are shown in Fig.\ref{fig:vc_median}.
+One can see that it is substantially below the critical Mach number predicted for a single impurity but very well captured by the effective disorder computed from extreme value arguments.
+In addition, we have also checked the scaling with the system size $N$ (see SM) and interaction strength $g$ (data not shown) which give the same level of agreement.
+Altogether, these results demonstrate that the superfluid to prethermal transition in the disordered case can be understood and accurately described by a coarse-graining procedure.
+In other words, the single-site impurity case can be seen as an effective description of the uniformly distributed disorder case provided its strength is appropriately renormalised.

 Last, we have also addressed the Floquet heating instability with disorder.
 We find that the distribution of the critical $\mathcal{M}_c$ determined above predicts very well the onset of a diverging $\tau_{\rm boil}$ (see SM).
-For a superfluid moving through disorder with initial $\mathcal{M}_0$ below its renormalised critical $\mathcal{M}_c$, thermalisation is not seen to occur under periodic driving.
+For a superfluid moving through disorder with initial $\mathcal{M}$ below its renormalised critical $\mathcal{M}_c$, thermalisation is not seen to occur under periodic driving.